Global Health Case Competition

 - Anvesh Yedugundla, MBA candidate

-These students will represent Vanderbilt University in the International Emory Global Health Case Competition on March 23, 2013, where they will compete against 22 other teams from universities around the world in a new case challenge.
+These students represented Vanderbilt University in the International Emory Global Health Case Competition on March 23, 2013, where they competed against 22 other teams from universities around the world in a new case challenge.

 The Vanderbilt Global Health Case Competition was developed and coordinated by members of the VIGH Student Advisory Council.
 The following sponsors played an integral role in the production of the event: